LeanneLibGriff/nine-repro/Step1DataQuality.md

 - Data cleaning: removing or correcting data

 While small datasets could be altered manually, large scale datasets will require specialised functions or software to process multiple values.
 Griffith Library provides a [guide to preparing data](https://www.griffith.edu.au/library/research-publishing/working-with-data/process-and-analyse), which offers an introduction to [OpenRefine](https://openrefine.org/), one of the major tools.

+Beginner
+Format columns of rows

+Advanced.
+Save spreadsheet as CSV